rapidsai/cudf/cpp/docs/DEVELOPER_GUIDE.md

 ### `cudf::mutable_column_view`

 A *mutable*, non-owning view of device memory as a column.
+Used for detail APIs and (rare) public APIs that modify columns in place.

+### `cudf::column_device_view`

+An immutable, non-owning view of device data as a column of elements that is trivially copyable and usable in CUDA device code.
+Used to pass `column_view` data as input to CUDA kernels and device functions (including Thrust algorithms)

+### `cudf::mutable_column_device_view`

+A mutable, non-owning view of device data as a column of elements that is trivially copyable and usable in CUDA device code.
+Used to pass `column_view` data to be modified on the device by CUDA kernels and device functions (including Thrust algorithms).

 ## `cudf::table`